fayezkaabi26/pca-explorer/docs/index.md

 ***Figure 9: Scree plot tab screenshot *** <br>

 This tab helps the user decide how many principal components to keep.
 The following criterion can be helpful in determining this: <br>
 1) A scree plot plots eigenvalues according to their size against principal components in order to see if there is a point in the graph (often called the elbow) where the gradient of the graph goes from steep to flat.
-As a rule of thumb, principal components that only appear before the elbow.
+As a rule of thumb, retain principal components that only appear before the elbow.
-2)Retain the first k components which explain a large proportion of the total variation, usually 70-80%.
+2) Retain the first k components which explain a large proportion of the total variation, usually 70-80%.
-3) Using the Kaiser criterion can also help decide how many principal components to keep.
+3) The Kaiser criterion can also help decide how many principal components to keep.
 The Kaiser rule is to drop all components with eigenvalues less than 1.0 – this being the eigenvalue equal to the information accounted for by an average single item.
 3) Consider whether the component has a sensible and useful interpretation.
-Is the variation explained in the data an adequate amount for your needs?
+Is the variation explained in the data an adequate amount?

 ### **Scree Plot Eigenvalues**
 A scree plot plots eigenvalues according to their size against principal components in order to see if there is a point in the graph (often called the elbow) where the gradient of the graph goes from steep to flat.
 As a rule of thumb, principal components that only appear before the elbow.

 ### **Cumulative Scree Plot Proportion of Explained Variance**

 The proportion of explained variance by a principal component is the ratio between the variance of that principal component and the total variance expressed as a percentage. i.e. An explained variance of 42% suggests that the respective principal component will explain 42% of the total variance in the data set.
-This plot can allow the user to see what % of their data they will lose by reducing the variables used to n principal components and determine if PCA is a suitable technique to use on their data.
+This plot can allow the user to see what % of their data they will lose by reducing the variables used to k principal components and determine if PCA is a suitable technique to use on their data.

 ## **Feature Correlation**
-The feature correlation heatmaps can be used to determine the correlation between features and features and principal components.
-Users can remove outliers from uploaded data, choose matrix type (see functions found on PCA plots) and choose colorscales for the heatmap (Viridis and Plasma).
+The feature correlation heatmaps can be used to determine the correlation between features and principal components.
+Users can remove outliers from uploaded data, choose the matrix type for PCA (see functions found on PCA plots) and choose colorscales for the heatmap (Viridis and Plasma).

 #### **Feature Correlation Analysis**
-Feature correlation plots the coefficient of determination (R-squared) of features.
+THe feature correlation heatmap plots the coefficient of determination (R-squared) of features.
 Correlation coefficient (R) measures linear relationship between two variables, while coefficient of determination measures explained variation.
 Highly correlated variables can be dealt with by using PCA to obtain a set of orthogonal variables or removed before further analysis if PCA is a not suitable technique.

 <p>
   <img width="450" height="250" src="https://raw.githubusercontent.com/aaml-analytics/pca-explorer/master/docs/feature-correlation.png">